Streamlined Filing Compliance Procedures

 Frequently Asked Questions

-US citizens, permanent residents (green card holders) and people with a substantial presence in the United States (i.e., if they lived in the US for 183 days or more in a three year period according to a specific IRS formula, explained here) have to file a tax return with the IRS reporting all of their annual income, even if it is earned outside the US.
+US citizens, permanent residents (green card holders), and people with a substantial presence in the United States (i.e., if they lived in the US for 183 days or more in a three-year period according to a specific IRS formula, explained here) have to file a tax return with the IRS reporting all of their annual income, even if it is earned outside the US.
 The IRS refers to them as “US persons for tax purposes.”

 The voluntary disclosure can be used to rectify willful noncompliance, but the program requires timely disclosure and full cooperation with the IRS in order to counter an accusation of criminal liability.
-Besides the potential for criminal prosecution, there can be a substantial civil penalty for fraud levied against willfully non-compliant taxpayers.
-The paperwork requirements are arduous and there are several items that are at the discretion of the examiners, providing willfully non-compliant taxpayers with an incentive to fully cooperate with the IRS and make restitution in a timely manner.
+Besides the potential for a criminal prosecution, there can be a substantial civil penalty for fraud levied against willfully non-compliant taxpayers.
+The paperwork requirements are arduous, and there are several items that are at the discretion of the examiners, providing willfully non-compliant taxpayers with an incentive to fully cooperate with the IRS and make restitution in a timely manner.

-As for the voluntary disclosure, the taxpayer is tremendously exposed.
+As for voluntary disclosure, the taxpayer is tremendously exposed.
 The IRS is already aware of the taxpayer’s noncompliance, and many people who fall into the category of willfully noncompliant are engaged in some form of criminal activity.
 The voluntary disclosure process is rigorous.
 It would be a mistake to think a layperson could successfully navigate voluntary disclosure, and the penalty for an error is loss of freedom and money.
-Best practice is to get a skilled and experienced attorney.
+The best practice is to get a skilled and experienced attorney.